Carpentarian rock rat: Distribution and habitat

 It has a very limited range, being currently known from only five localities within the Wollogorang Station pastoral lease of the Northern Territory, close to the border with Queensland, near the Gulf of Carpentaria.
 Crucial habitat characteristics are rugged sandstone gorges with a cover of dry monsoon vine-thicket or tropical woodland, and with access to permanent water.

 Conservation

 The estimated size of the wild population of this species is less than 2000.
 The main threat is from hot, late dry-season, fires.
 It is classified as being Critically Endangered.
 It is subject to conservation management, including a captive breeding program at the Territory Wildlife Park.
+The captive colony from the Territory Wildlife Park has aided in a small study performed to improve health assessments of captive and wild Carpentarian rock rat populations.